what is a credit report?

-A credit report is a document issued by an independent credit reporting agency that contains information concerning an individual’s credit history and current credit standing.
+Your credit report is a document issued by an independent credit reporting agency that contains information concerning your credit history and current credit standing.

-The three largest credit reporting agencies in the United States are Equifax, Experian, and TransUnion.
+The three largest credit bureaus in the United States are Equifax, Experian, and TransUnion.
 A federal law called the Fair Credit Reporting Act allows you to receive one free copy of your credit report from each of these three companies once a year.

 Annual Credit Report Request Service

 If you need more than one credit report in a year from one or more of these credit bureaus, you may be charged.
 To request additional credit reports, contact one of the following agencies.

 Be wary of the many Web sites that advertise free credit reports!
 Many consumers get tricked into paying for reports and services they don’t really need.

 Here’s how to read the sample credit report:

 - Section A shows information about you — your name, current and previous address, Social Security number, date of birth, and other information to identify you.